 Student Campus Compact

 All of us in the Penn community have a communal responsibility, as we continue to navigate these challenging and unprecedented times, to balance the health and safety needs of our community with the University’s core missions.
-To carry on the educational, academic, research, and service missions of our University while minimizing person-to-person transmission of COVID-19 and protecting those most vulnerable to the disease, Penn puts forth this 2020-2021 Student Campus Compact that outlines our behavioral expectations for Penn students in re-opening living and learning in our campus community.
-By joining us in Philadelphia during the 2020-2021 academic year, you agree to adhere to the expectations for physical distancing and public behavior detailed below.
+To carry on the educational, academic, research, and service missions of our University while minimizing person-to-person transmission of COVID-19 and protecting those most vulnerable to the disease, Penn puts forth this 2020-2021 Student Compact that outlines our behavioral expectations for all Penn students regardless of where you are living during the 2021-2021 academic year.
+By enrolling as a student in 2020-2021, you agree to adhere to the expectations for physical distancing and public behavior detailed below.
 Further, you agree to adhere to strict physical distancing and use of facial coverings for the 14 days prior to your return to Philadelphia and/or the University of Pennsylvania campus community, and we ask parents and families to discuss health and safety as it relates to off-campus spaces and personal relationships.

 University of Pennsylvania Student Campus Compact 2020-2021